IrascibleBasil/pharis-mod-list/modlist.md

 The Cottage.esp
 ```
 ### [Dark Brotherhood Headquarters](https://www.nexusmods.com/morrowind/mods/43022)
+This mod redecorates Dark Brotherhoods lair in Old Mournhold.

 ### [Serandas Family Hearth](https://www.nexusmods.com/morrowind/mods/48056)
 Overhauls the interior of Ienis Sarandas' house into an estate more befitting a once-wealthy family.